- "The capital may already be in ruins, but I will protect Klaipeda."

 - "I heard the monsters are moving in herds outside Klaipeda.
 Instead of defeating them one by one, it will be better to learn my skills."

-One of the classes available to Archers starting from Rank 2.
+One of the classes available to Archers.
 Rangers specialize in attacking multiple targets at once, expanding on the Archer's skills.

 Tropes associated with Rangers: